elenatorro/e-journal/README.md

 This is very helpful to visualize your progress and encourage yourself to complete all the progress bars.

-**Note**: 0's and 1's are de default option.
+**Note**: 0's and 1's are the default option.
 You can change the legends and, instead of using 0's and 1's, you can use, for instance, emoji.

 ### Calendar: